Richard Gilmour

-Richard Gilmour (September 28, 1824 – April 13, 1891) was a Scottish-born prelate of the Roman Catholic Church.
-He served as bishop of the Diocese of Cleveland in Ohio from 1872 until his death in 1891.
+Richard Gilmour (September 28, 1824 – April 13, 1891) was a Catholic prelate who served as bishop of Cleveland in Ohio from 1872 until his death in 1891.
+He published a book while he was a parish priest called Bible History; containing the most important of The Old and New Testaments.

 Biography

 Early life

-Gilmour was born in Dumbarton, Scotland to John and Marian (née Callander) Gilmour, both Reformed Presbyterians.
-In 1829, the family immigrated to Nova Scotia in Canada, but later settled near Latrobe, Pennsylvania.
-He received his classical education in Philadelphia, where he became acquainted with Rev. Patrick Rafferty, pastor of St. Francis Xavier Parish.
+Gilmour was born in on September 28, 1824, Dumbarton, Scotland to John and Marian (née Callander) Gilmour, both Reformed Presbyterians.
+In 1829, the family immigrated to the British Colony of Nova Scotia, but later settled near Latrobe, Pennsylvania in the United States Gilmour received his classical education in Philadelphia, Pennsylvania, where he became acquainted with Reverend Patrick Rafferty, pastor of St. Francis Xavier Parish in that city.

 Gilmour's friendship with Rafferty led Gilmour to convert to Catholicism in 1844, and he soon decided to enter the priesthood.
 In 1846, he entered Mount St. Mary's Seminary in Emmitsburg, Maryland.
 In addition to his studies, Gilmour was named prefect of collegians and professor of mathematics in 1847.
 He received his Master of Arts degree in 1848.

 Priesthood

-Gilmour was ordained a priest for the Diocese of Cincinnati by Archbishop John Purcell on August 30, 1852.
+Gilmour was ordained a priest for the Diocese of Cincinnati by Archbishop John Purcell on August 30, 1852 in Cincinnati, Ohio.
 After his ordination, Gilmour was appointed pastor of Church of Nativity of our Lord Jesus Christ Parish in Portsmouth, Ohio.
-He organized and built the English speaking Catholic church, Holy Redeemer in Portsmouth in 1853.
-Gilmour also conducted missionary work in Ironton, Gallipolis, Vinton, and Wilkesville, all in Ohio.
+He organized and built the English-speaking Holy Redeemer Parish in Portsmouth in 1853.
+Gilmour also conducted missionary work across Ohio in Ironton, Gallipolis, Vinton, and Wilkesville.
 He helped organize St. Lawrence Parish in Ironton and construct its church.

 In 1857, Gilmour was appointed pastor of St. Patrick's Parish in Cincinnati, where he erected a parochial school.
 He served as a professor at Mount St. Mary's Seminary of the West in Cincinnati from 1868 to 1869 before being named pastor of St. Joseph's Parish in Dayton, Ohio.

 Bishop of Cleveland

-On February 15, 1872, Gilmour was appointed as the second bishop of the Diocese of Cleveland by Pope Pius IX.
-He received his episcopal consecration on April 14, 1872, from Archbishop Purcell, with Bishops Augustus Toebbe and Caspar Borgess serving as co-consecrators, at St. Peter's Cathedral in Cincinnati.
+On February 15, 1872, Gilmour was appointed as the second bishop of Cleveland by Pope Pius IX.
+He received his episcopal consecration on April 14, 1872, from Archbishop Purcell, with bishops Augustus Toebbe and Caspar Borgess serving as co-consecrators, at the Cathedral of Saint Peter in Chains in Cincinnati.

 As bishop, Gilmour founded The Catholic Universe newspaper in 1874.
 In 1877, the Cuyahoga County auditor announced plans to tax Catholic churches and schools.
 Gilmour fought the auditor in court, winning his case six years later.
 He was also wary of the public school system.
-He established St. Ann's Asylum and Maternity Home, St. Michael Hospital, and St. John Hospital.
+He established St. Ann's Asylum and Maternity Home in 1873, St. Michael Hospital in 1884, and St. John Hospital.

-In 1882, Gilmour condemned the Ladies Land League chapter in Cleveland..
+In 1882, Gilmour condemned the Ladies Land League chapter in Cleveland.
 Founded in Ireland, the League was a women's organization that assisted tenants being evicted from their homes.

 Death and legacy

-Due to his declining health, Gilmour went to St. Augustine, Florida in March 1891 to recuperate.
-Richard Gilmour died there at age 66 on April 13, 1891.Gilmour Academy in Gates Mills, Ohio, is named in honor of Gilmour.
+Due to his declining health, Gilmour traveled to St. Augustine, Florida in March 1891 to recuperate.
+He died there at age 66 on April 13, 1891.
+Gilmour Academy in Gates Mills, Ohio is named in honor of Gilmour.